 Edible Gardens

-One of the best ways to enjoy fresh, organic produce is to grow it right in your own backyard, but if you live in an arid or semiarid climate, making sure your fruits and vegetables stay hydrated can be challenging, especially if you want to conserve water.
+One of the best ways to enjoy fresh, organic produce is to grow it right in your own backyard, but making sure your fruits and vegetables stay hydrated can be challenging, especially if you want to conserve water or if you live in an arid or semiarid climate.
+(Not to mention, the more space you create for your fruits or vegetables, the less grass-space you will have.)
 A few tactics to conserve water in your edible garden are to select plants with low water needs, plan with grouping and design in mind, add compost to your soil, and time your irrigation wisely.

 Select the Right Plants